hopeross/psrails-learning/README.md

 * Lesson 20 - "The Flash"
   * Seriously?
 LOL.
 This was straight forward and made sense and worked.
 I left the custom notice in place rather than
   * reverting it, call it note taking.
+* Lesson 21 - one-to-many: belongs_to
+  * of course there's a helper to create migration, model, view, cnotroller, etc all at once
 *